JulieMontoya/BCP_design/version_6/README.md

 _hole size used in the design plus something for the plating to take to,_ _and associated clearances (to create a void in a ground plane)._

-Extend `Makefile` to build Sideways RAM version.

-Adapt Utilities to work with Sideways RAM version of code.
+Adapt Utilities to work with Sideways RAM version of code.  _Probably_ _best to hold off until have decided how to do "properly"._